yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 You do not need to write automated tests for the frontend, but are encouraged to extensively manually test your implementation.
 ##### Cypress Tests

 **Please Note -  Running Cypress tests is optional.Cypress tests requires significant system resources, and without them, the tests may be flaky.
-We will use these tests for grading.**
+We will run similar (not the same) tests for grading.**

 The Cypress tests (located in the `testing/` directory) are provided as an example of GUI and end-to-end (E2E) tests.
 They can be used to check the correctness of your implementation, but **you are not expected to write** Cypress tests.
-Initially, some tests may fail because implementations are missing.
 Please see the README for full instructions on running the Cypress tests.

 ##### Running the Cypress tests (optional)

-These are end-to-end (E2E) tests and are provided to help validate your implementation.
+These are end-to-end (E2E) tests and are provided to help validate the existing features.
 Follow the steps below to set up and run them.

 1. Install dependencies for the tests
 ```bash